MolecularTeam/DyMol/README.md

 ## Experiments:
+Note that our code is heavily dependent on the PMO benchmark code, which can be found [here](https://github.com/wenhao-gao/mol_opt).

-You can simply run the code by,
+You can simply run the DyMol code by,
 ```bash
 python run.py reinvent_cl --oracles qed:1+sa:1+jnk3:1+gsk3b:1 --seed=1
 ```

-## Colab Notebook
+## Colab Notebook:

 The Colab notebook for this project can be found here.
 [Open in Colab](https://colab.research.google.com/drive/1iiDNJDSDEqcjRJNT402hz5B3I_boN3Mw#scrollTo=9tnOBuBOprD6)